 - A process, or processes, the precise nature and purpose of which may vary between different organisations

-- Being concerned with the policy and practice of sport, specifically programmes of intervention based on principles and practices of: participation; inclusion; equity; social justice; behavior change; personal, social and community development; health and well being; talent identification, development and sporting excellence; peace
+- Being concerned with the policy and practice of sport, specifically programmes of intervention based on principles and practices of: participation; inclusion; equity; social justice; behaviour change; personal, social and community development; health and well being; talent identification; peace

 - A professional discipline requiring the reflective and critical engagement of policy makers, practitioners and academics, underpinned by theory, evidence and research